 What does the course include?

 Producer Accelerator aims to inspire and invigorate the most dynamic, promising new producers in Scotland.
-The course will take place across 4 days in November (11th and 12th) and December (9th and 10th) 2021 in the form of two 2-day workshops.
+The course took place across 4 days in November (11th and 12th) and December (9th and 10th) 2021 in the form of two 2-day workshops.

-Participants will take part in training and networking sessions from industry speakers and will be matched with a carefully selected mentor that they will work with until March 2022.
+Participants took part in training and networking sessions from industry speakers and were matched with a carefully selected mentor that they worked with until March 2022.

 - Developing a unique creative identity